rhrn/rhrn.github.io/resume/README.md

   ```
   * video streaming service
-  mantain and develop frontend angular 6 based client for huawai tv backend, create new ui components, a lots of bundle optimization
+  maintain and develop frontend angular 6 based client for huawai tv backend, create new ui components, a lots of bundle optimization
   setup kubernetes environment with deployments
   ```